 However, a VPN can’t protect you against malware that gets downloaded in torrenting files — to keep your device and data safe from downloadable malware, you need an antivirus program.

-Will my ISP see that I’m downloading torrents?
+Will third-parties see that I’m downloading torrents?

 The best VPNs for torrenting also have additional safety measures like a kill switch, which shuts down your internet connection (or specific apps) in case your VPN connection gets interrupted or compromised.

 Can I use a free VPN to torrent?

 You can, but you shouldn’t.
 Free VPNs may not cost money, but they’ll cost you your privacy, your security, and/or your bandwidth.
 It’s always better to torrent with a paid VPN that provides strong security, unlimited bandwidth, a no-logs policy, and a lot of torrenting-supported servers.

 ExpressVPN is my favorite VPN for torrenting — it has all of the features you need to securely and quickly download torrents, and it provides a good value for the money.
 Plus, it has a risk-free 30-day money-back guarantee.